Providing a safe, nurturing environment for at-risk children

 Each prospective resource parent will be given a list of the documentation that is necessary in order to complete the home study.
 Information such as proof of income, birth certificates, social security, Tennessee Driver’s License and vehicle insurance are some of the required documents.

 Can I become a foster parent if I have been arrested?

 Background checks and fingerprints are completed on prospective foster parents.
 According to the Department of Children’s Services, no applicant may be approved who has a felony conviction for the following: A child safety issue, spousal Abuse, a crime against a child or children (including child pornography), a crime involving violence, including rape, sexual assault, or homicide, but not including other physical assault or battery.

 How many children can I foster?

-The amount of children that a foster parent is approved for will be determined by the space in the home and the amount of children the foster parent is willing to foster.
+The number of children that a foster parent is approved for will be determined by the space in the home and the number of children the foster parent is willing to foster.
 No home can have more than six children.
 This number includes birth and foster children.